s-shader/Telecom-Customer-Retention-Analysis/README.md

 ## Given the prior results I chose to focus on Gradient boost and XG Boost models.

 ## Gradient Boost:
-### Using gridsearch I tested a few ranges across a few parramaters resulting in some improvments
+### Using gridsearch I tested a few ranges across a few parameters resulting in some improvements
 ### I built a table comparing this new gradient boost model to the initial one, as well as, to a baseline (KNN)
 <img src="https://github.com/s-shader/Telecom-Customer-Retention-Analysis/blob/main/Images_telecomAnalysis/gradient_boost_tunedTable.png" width="700" height="450">

-### Additionally, vizualizations of the accuracy and recall tests are below
+### Additionally, visualizations of the accuracy and recall tests are below

 <img src="https://github.com/s-shader/Telecom-Customer-Retention-Analysis/blob/main/Images_telecomAnalysis/gradBoost_tuned graph_acc.png" width="600" height="450">
 <img src="https://github.com/s-shader/Telecom-Customer-Retention-Analysis/blob/main/Images_telecomAnalysis/gradBoost_tuned graph_recc.png" width="600" height="450">

-### The new Gradient Boost model outperforms the intial in all metrics between 0.06 and 0.13 and gets closer to its training data metrics
+### The new Gradient Boost model outperforms the initial in all metrics between 0.06 and 0.13 and gets closer to its training data metrics

 #### Looking at the features below it appears that customer service calls, day charge, and international plan have the biggest impact